Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Compatibility for Odd Orthogonal Groups

 \section{Compatibility for Odd Orthogonal Groups}

-In this section, we consider a dual pair of a symplectic group and an odd orthogonal group over a finite field of odd charcteristic.
+In this section, we consider the dual pair $(\Sp_{2n},\SO_{2n'+1})$ over a finite field of odd characteristic.
 Most of the arguments in this section are parallel to those in the previous section and will be sketchy.